Bigger isn’t always better.

 Not only does it suck the energy out of you even before your guests arrive, but it’s also an unproductive and inefficient use of your time.

-When you’re pressured to host fewer people, there’s just generally less to do.
+When you host fewer people, there’s just generally less to do.
 Some of the benefits of having a small dinner party include:

 - following a recipe as written (for four or six)